 Enzyme Organ that Produces It Substance It Helps Digest

-Amylase mouth starch

-Pepsin stomach protein

 Lipase pancreas fat

 Ribonuclease pancreas RNA

 Most digestive enzymes are secreted into the GI tract by organs of the GI tract or from a nearby gland named the pancreas.
-Figure 5.3 shows where the pancreas is located.
+Figure 2.3 shows where the pancreas is located.
 The figure also shows the locations of the liver and gall bladder.
 These organs produce or store other digestive secretions.